Our daily habits form who we are today, and who we’ll become in the future.

 Having fun keeps everyone young inside out.
 Physical wellness is a key for a healthy mind.
 People have been searching everywhere to find the fountain of youth, and surfing seems to be one of them.

 You will most likely meet a bunch of like-minded people to share a good collection of memories when surfing.
 Due to uncertain occasions and a long way to “get out there” seems to attract dedicated individuals.
-Having a fresh set of like-minded friends makes us feel more relaxed and confident towards life.
+Having a fresh set of like-minded friends makes us feel more relaxed and confident about life.

 21. Alternative lifestyle

-Surfing is a cult that has involved rebellious lifestyle throughout the history.
+Surfing is a cult that has involved a rebellious lifestyle throughout history.
 There was a time where an average surfer was portrayed as a mildly alternative person, with an excessive need for freedom.
 Surfers also tend to travel quite a bit to chase the swells, and travelers are known for their way of an alternative lifestyle.
 No need to remind you, that traveling broadens the mind like nothing else out there.

 Surfing teaches a lot.
 An average surfer is known for their fresh, calm, preserved, fun-loving and rather laid-back exterior.
 Surfers are probably the most “two-feet on the ground” type out there.
-It might come from the fact that surfers know that they are playing by the rules of nature, which makes us feel small and respectful towards the mother earth.
+It might come from the fact that surfers know that they are playing by the rules of nature, which makes us feel small and respectful towards mother earth.

-23. Adjustment Skills
+23. Adjustment skills

 Surfing teaches how to cope with an unfamiliar or unexpected environment.
 Whether the sets and waves increase in size or the wipe-out lasts longer than we are comfortable.
 In the surf, there’s no other way than to go through the situation.
 Adjusting to the location and having fun with it.
 Life is always throwing something in our paths, and we have to adapt our actions around it.
 I think that you learn a new way of thinking with every sport and surfing carries a ton of positive traits!